 The turnaround at the integrated Horizon oilsands mining and upgrading project, which Canadian Natural noted was a 1.3-million man-hour event, resulted in the reduction of about 175,000 bbls/d.

-This turnaround facilitated the tie-in of the new 80,000 bbl/d Horizon Phase 3 expansion, increasing Horizon SCO capacity to over 277,000 bbls/d.
+This turnaround facilitated the tie-in of the new 80,000 bbl/d Horizon Phase 3 expansion, increasing Horizon SCO capacity to about 250,000 bbls/d.

 Overall Canadian oil production averaged 4.7 million bbls/d in September, which includes a reduction in bitumen production of 37,000 bbls/d to 1.69 million bbls/d, according to the IEA.